What are different Payment Networks?

 (a)Nacha(National Automated Clearing House Association)

 Nacha is the central governing body of the ACH network.
-Nacha develops rules and standards, provides industry solutions, and delivers education, accreditation, and advisory services
+It develops rules and standards, provides industry solutions, and delivers education, accreditation, and advisory services.

 (d) Originating Depository Financial Institution (ODFI)

-ODFI is a bank that processes the transaction on behalf of the "originator."
+The ODFI is the bank that processes transactions on behalf of the originator (the entity initiating the payment).

 (e)Receiving Depository Financial Institution (RDFI)

-RDFI is the bank that processes the transaction on behalf of the "receiver."
+The RDFI is the bank that processes transactions on behalf of the receiver (the entity receiving the payment).

 (f) ACH operator